 Time marches on but in the case of a long running baseball card release, it’s always a trip backward.
-2021 Topps Heritage Baseball is set to arrive in early March with its annual salute to seasons past.
+2021 Topps Heritage Baseball is set to arrive March 26 with its annual salute to seasons past.
 This time it’s all about the mod design that was 1972.

 Sadly, packs are no longer 10 cents, but those who dig the originals usually smile at some of the nods to the past.

 2021 Topps Heritage Baseball Configuration and Base Set